 Payments are to be made MONTHLY.

-I agree to arrange for the necessary medical examination and immunizations for my child prior to or within 30 days after enrollment and I will provide updated Immunization reports as required thereafter
+I agree to arrange for the necessary medical examination and immunizations for my child prior to or within 30 days after enrollment and I will provide updated Immunization reports as required thereafter.

 I understand that in the case of an emergency due to illness the provider will contact the parent(s) or guardian; if the parent(s) or guardian cannot be reached, the provider will notify the emergency contact to pick up the child.